 4 Things Exterminators Check During Termite Inspections:

-Subterranean termites create mud tubes that function as bridges between their colony and wood they feed on.
+- Mud Tubes Subterranean termites create mud tubes that function as bridges between their colony and the wood they feed on.
 These tubes are created from minute pieces of wood, soil, and debris that conserve moisture and protect the colony from predators.